- Welcome to this editionof CBN News Showcase.

 God gave me an 80 by 140 tent.

-We began to pray and seek God's face.
+and we began to pray and see God's face

 to provide what we needed.

 - What's the message thatGod is giving you, D.R.

 in this revival for timeslike the ones we're in now?

 You don't have to give upyour drugs, your drinking,

 you don't have to give upanything for Jesus to accept you.

 Jesus will take you just as you are.